-- Use as a dipping sauce for fennel pork meatballs.
+- Use it as a dipping sauce for chicken meatballs or fennel pork meatballs.

-- Make your breakfast ultra cozy by lightly drizzling over your fried eggs and breakfast potatoes.
+- Make your breakfast ultra cozy by lightly drizzling the gravy over your fried eggs and breakfast potatoes.

-- Drizzle over your next batch of shepherd’s pie or chicken pot pies.
+- For dinner, drizzle it over your next serving of shepherd’s pie or chicken pot pies.

-- Pour it over mashed potatoes or mashed cauliflower.
+- Pour it over mashed potatoes, mashed sweet potatoes, or mashed cauliflower.

 Complete Your Thanksgiving Menu

 Hosting Thanksgiving can always be a bit nerve wracking.
 But as long as you plan ahead, figure out what dishes you’re making, and what ingredients you’ll need, it’ll be a breeze.
-Here’s a few easy Thanksgiving side dishes to add to your menu this season.
+Here are a few easy Thanksgiving side dishes to add to your menu this season.

 - Roasted Brussels Sprouts